-Memorial's critical care unit (CCU) provides specialized nursing care to critically ill medical and surgical patients of all ages.
-The unit comprises 11 beds in private rooms, located in the north wing on the second floor.
+Memorial's critical care unit (CCU) provides critical care medicine to critically ill medical and surgical patients of all ages.

 Services in the critical care unit include:

 - An intensivist program to oversee all care delivered to patients.

 - State-of-the-art technology to support the highest level of care.